Monaro Highway safety upgrade

 Latest news

-June 2025 - Final safety improvement project to start north of Bombala
+Oct 2025 - Safety improvement project to restart north of Bombala

-The final safety improvement project under the Monaro Highway upgrade program will include improved drainage, widened shoulders, widened centrelines, audio tactile line marking and safety barrier along the Monaro Highway between Burnima Road and 600 metres north of Rifle Range Road.
+The final safety improvement project under the Monaro Highway upgrade program came to a temporary stop over the winter season.
+With warmer and drier conditions returning, work will restart in late October to deliver improved drainage, widened shoulders and centrelines, audio tactile line marking and new safety barrier along the Monaro Highway between Burnima Road and 600 metres north of Rifle Range Road.

 Single lane closures under a stop/slow arrangement and a reduced speed limit of 40 km/h will be in place to maintain traffic movements during the work.

-Transport will keep the community updated as the project progresses.
+Transport will keep the community updated with important details as the project progresses.

-For more information on the work, view the latest project update (PDF, 1.24 MB).
+For more information on the work, view the October Notification Letter (PDF, 241.76 KB).

 Sign up to receive updates on the Monaro Highway safety upgrade projects.